 You’re ready to take that next step to grow your business, but before you do that, your next task should be determining your target marketing.

 For any business, the foundation of success is knowing your customer inside and out so you know that your product is the perfect match.

-Read through this Target Market for your Online Biz Guide to get a better idea of who your ideal customer is, how you can identify them, and what you need to do to better serve them!
+Read through this Target Market for your Etsy Biz Guide to get a better idea of who your ideal customer is, how you can identify them, and what you need to do to better serve them!

 To identify your target market, you’ll have to set something called a “buyer persona” up, which is like a snapshot of someone’s identity, their demographics, goals, values, and problems.